HARVEY-RELATED ACTIVITIES

 Hurricane Harvey made landfall on August 25, 2017 near Corpus Christi, Texas.
 Over the next five days the storm devastated the Texas coast, dropping over 36 inches of rain over 2500 sq mi area and causing unprecedented levels of damage.
 Harvey is likely the costliest storm in U.S. history, exceeding Hurricane Katrina.
 Life-threatening flooding in the City of Houston and surrounding areas caught the world’s attention.

 Our mission is to perform research and to educate the Gulf Coast region by increasing governmental and public awareness of the risks associated with severe storms and hurricanes.
-There are two major initiatives: 1) to address flooding and storm surge protection through nature-based solutions, and 2) to model and advance the Galveston Bay Park Plan.

 -